 Women's Leadership Development Program

 The Women's Leadership Development Program provides emerging women leaders within the ARVO membership a highly interactive, year-long learning experience focused on leadership skill development and facilitating leadership opportunities and networking within ARVO.
-The program started in 2016 and hosts 9-12 participants and their mentors (men and women) each year.
+The program started in 2016 and hosts 9-15 female participants and their mentors (men and women) each year.

 Monthly discussion topics facilitated by guest speakers

 Includes live video chats with well-known leaders in the field and supplemental web-based written discussion.

 Participants meet monthly with their assigned mentors for individualized support during the program year.

 The Women's Leadership Development Program aims to prepare more women to serve in leadership roles within ARVO and within their academic institutions.